UBS Arena: Arena deal, construction

 In December 2017, New York Arena Partners—a joint venture between the Islanders, Oak View Group, and Sterling Equities, won a bid to construct a new, 18,000-seat arena and mixed-use district at Belmont Park, beating a competing proposal by New York City FC for a new soccer stadium.
 The new arena was projected to be completed in time for the 2021–22 NHL season.
 In the meantime, the Islanders began to gradually play more home games at the Coliseum in the 2018–19 season.

 On September 23, 2019, the groundbreaking for the arena was held.
 It was attended by New York state governor Andrew Cuomo, NHL commissioner Gary Bettman, and officials, alumni, and current players from the Islanders.
 In February 2020, it was announced that beginning with the 2020 playoffs, the Islanders would temporarily return to the Coliseum for all home games before moving to the Belmont Park arena for the 2021–22 season.

 Due to the COVID-19 pandemic in New York, all non-essential construction projects in the state of New York were ordered to suspend operations beginning March 27, 2020.
 Construction was allowed to resume on May 27, 2020; team officials expected construction to finish in time for the Islanders to begin to play in October 2021, despite the two-month pause.

 In July 2020, UBS was announced as the naming rights sponsor of the new arena under a 20-year deal, naming the facility UBS Arena.

 Opening

 The Islanders were to begin playing home games at UBS Arena for the 2021–22 season.
 To allow additional time for construction to complete, the Islanders' preseason home games were played at Webster Bank Arena in Bridgeport, Connecticut, home of their American Hockey League (AHL) affiliate, the Bridgeport Islanders.
 The team then played 13 consecutive road games to start the regular season.
 UBS Arena formally opened on November 19, 2021, with a private fundraising event featuring rock band Chicago.
-On November 20, the Islanders played their first game at UBS Arena, a 5-2 loss to the Calgary Flames.
-The Flames' Brad Richardson scored the arena's first goal while Brock Nelson scored the first Islanders goal.

-The Islanders started 0–5–2 at UBS Arena.
-Their first home win at the venue came on December 11, 2021, in a 4–2 win against the New Jersey Devils.